mynameisedison/Homework/README.md

 Full Stack Technical Assignment for Availity

 Questions 1-3 in Short Answer Qs word doc
-4 is parenthesis.js
+4 is in parenthesis file
-5 is filesorter.js
+5 is in filesorter file
-6 is the file registration
+6 is in registration file